zhangwengyu999/Data_Structure_and_Algorithm/Algorithms/Game_of_Life/README.md

 # Usage

-1. Run `main()` method in the `CellWorld.java` class, the Glider example will be implemented in the console;
+1. Run `main()` method in the `src/CellWorld.java` class, the Glider example will be implemented in the console;

 or

-2. Run the test class `CellWorldTest.java` in InterlliJ IDEA to test given examples or design yours.
+2. Run the test class `src/CellWorldTest.java` in InterlliJ IDEA to test given examples or design yours.

 ---